 Landscaping is a craft that can take years to master, but it’s an enjoyable and incredibly rewarding hobby.
 DIY landscaping beautifies your home, and it’s also a therapeutic activity you can take on any time of the year (in most areas, at least).
 If you’re ready to start your DIY landscaping journey, but you’re not sure where to begin, we’re here to tell you about some helpful basics.

-If you have a large yard and don’t want to make any big alterations just yet, try sketching a general plan.
+There’s a necessity for landscape design plans if you have a large yard and don’t want to make any big alterations just yet – so do start sketching.
 When you get your design on paper or on a smart device, it’ll help you visualize your yard much easier.
 Use Pinterest to create a vision board or a smartphone app like iScape to render a blueprint for your plants.

 When you’re sketching your layout, you’ll find yourself wanting to get to know your yard a little better.
 This might mean identifying which areas are best for planting, which spot would look great with a garden bench, or which portion would benefit from a berm to help break up large stretches of grassy land.